Synthesizing Informative Training Samples with GAN: Introduction

 In this work, we question this assumption and ask whether the objective of generating images that are expected to be real-looking (\ie by using a discriminator loss) is sufficient to train deep networks from scratch.
-We hypothesize that generating realistic images does not automatically guarantee good training samples, and we propose a GAN based method, \emph{IT-GAN} that can generate more \emph{I}nformative \emph{T}raining images such that a model trained on them yields better generalization performance (illustrated in Fig.~\ref{fig:firstfig}).
+We hypothesize that generating realistic images does not automatically guarantee good training samples, and we propose a GAN based method, \emph{IT-GAN} that can generate more \emph{I}nformative \emph{T}raining samples such that a model trained on them yields better generalization performance (illustrated in Fig.~\ref{fig:firstfig}).
 In particular, we first show that training a standard convolutional network (\ie ResNet18 \cite{he2016deep}) from scratch on a state-of-the-art GAN (\ie BigGAN \cite{brock2018large}) synthesized images performs significantly worse than training them on the original real training images (\ie 77.8\% v.s.
 93.4\% testing accuracy on CIFAR10 \cite{krizhevsky2009learning}).
 We also study an alternative strategy and show that learning latent vectors to reconstruct the original real images by GAN inversion \cite{abdal2019image2stylegan, zhu2020domain, xia2021gan} improves the informativeness of synthetic images for training deep models, while still performing significantly worse than the training on real images.
-Motivated by this observation, we propose to learn a set of latent vectors, which are fed into a pre-trained GAN to generate informative training images, such that models trained on them can generate similar representations to the ones from other models trained on real training images.
+Motivated by this observation, we propose to learn a set of latent vectors, which are fed into a pre-trained GAN to generate informative training images, such that their representations are statistically similar to those of real images with the same embedding model.
 In contrast to generating realistic images, our method ensures that the synthesized images include similar discriminative patterns to the original training images which in return enables more effective training of downstream task models.